miso-lims/runscanner/docs/pages/troubleshooting.md

 ### Runs appear in Unreadable list
 #### Check that directory contains run data
-Directories will appear in the Unreadable list if they do not contain files which Run Scanner recognizes as run data. <!-- Vague --> Ensure that the directory contains run data.
+Directories will appear in the Unreadable list if they do not contain files which Run Scanner expects to find for a run.
+(For example, Illumina runs are expected to contain _runParameters.xml_, and PromethION runs are expected to contain a <i>fast5_pass</i> directory.)
+Ensure that the directory contains run data.

 #### Verify format of run data